-The Authority today unveiled “SEPTA Key” as the official moniker for its fare modernization program.
-The announcement coincides with the launch of an updated section of the Authority’s website regarding SEPTA Key at http://www.septa.org/key/.
+The authority today unveiled “SEPTA Key” as the official moniker for its fare modernization program.
+The announcement coincides with the launch of an updated section of the Authority’s website regarding SEPTA Key at https://www.septa.org/key/.
 SEPTA will begin transitioning to the new fare system in 2015.

 SEPTA General Manager Joseph M. Casey said SEPTA Key was selected as the program name because of the transformative nature of the initiative.

 “SEPTA Key will play a fundamental role in moving the region forward,” Casey said.
 “It will be the key to your commute, play and everywhere in between.”